AriFordsham/GHCWiki/design/new-coercible-solver.md

 - The `EqPred` constructor of `PredTree` now has a field of type `EqRel`.

+- We can just use `topNormaliseNewType_maybe` to unwrap newtypes in the canonicalizer.
+I thought, at one point (see "Old, wrong idea" below) that we should use flattening to squeeze out newtypes, much like it is used to get rid of type functions.
+However, this kind of power is *not* necessary.
+The flattener works bottom-up in types, getting rid of all type family applications.
+This is helpful when dealing with type families because flattening a part of a type might get a reduction to fire higher up in the tree.
+However, newtypes can *always* fire, and so simplifying lower down in the tree doesn't help.
+It's much simpler just to unwrap in the canonicalizer.

+- A further consequence is that we now need to store representational `CTyEqCan`s in the inert set, for use during representational flattening.
+But, these should be separated from nominal `CTyEqCan`s, because most of the time, we only want the nominal ones.
+I've added a new field `inert_repr_eqs` to `InertCans` that's just like `inert_eqs` but with representational equalities only.
+This new field is used when zonking tyvars in the flattener.

+This all seems like a lot of work, but it also seems like it will create a nice structure, treating nominal equality and representational equality as "equals" -- neither one is really more central to the solver design.
+Having them treated in parallel seems to be the most robust design.

+## Old, wrong idea

 - As I was updating the cases of `can_eq_nc'`, I was trying to figure out how to deal with newtypes.
 In previous implementation plans, I thought more of the struggle to deal with `AppTy`s, which have funny roles.
 (The type on the right of an `AppTy` must be nominal.)
 Bit. of course, the canonicalizer must also deal with newtypes.
 I thought of writing a clause of `can_eq_nc'` which unwraps one newtype, but I got worried about recursive newtypes and infinite loops.
 (Recall that recursive newtypes are allowed without any extensions, and I *don't* want GHC to be able to loop without any extensions enabled!)
 So, I was stuck.

 >